How Can an Air Purifier Help Improve Indoor Air Quality?

 Comparing portable air purifier and whole-house purifiers to Improve Indoor Air Quality

 Portable air purifiers are good when you want to filter the air in a specific room insider your home.
 But what about a whole-house air purifying system?
 When is it beneficial to consider one?
 As mentioned in the discussion above, a whole-house air purifier is installed into an existing HVAC system to clean and purify the air circulating inside the entire household.
 There are three different whole-house air purifying systems:

 1. Filter-based air purifying units attached to HVAC furnace units at the air intake point.

 2. A duct-based unit installed into the air duct path, either before or after the air handler.

 3. A standalone whole-house purifying system installed either in cabinets or the attic.
 A standalone system requires additional exhaust and air intake equipment.

 Since installing a whole-house purifier requires the services of an HVAC contractor, you need to understand what type of system you are getting so that you know the extent of the cost.
-Whole-house air purifiers could help in reducing the amount of particulates and air pollutants but may not filter the air to the extent that allergens, microorganisms and volatile compounds are removed effectively.
+Whole-house air purifiers could help in reducing the number of particulates and air pollutants but may not filter the air to the extent that allergens, microorganisms, and volatile compounds are removed effectively.
 A whole-house air purifier can help improve overall indoor air quality, but if you want greater effectively to remove allergens, bacteria, and harmful compounds from the air, a portable air purifier is your best option.

 You can also use portable air purifiers in conjunction with whole-house filters for increased effectiveness and improved air quality.
 Overall, choosing between a portable air purifier and a whole house system depends on your needs as well as your budget.
-If you are thinking about getting a while-house air purifier together with your HVAC system, contact Fischer Heating for assistance.
+If you are thinking about getting a whole-house air purifier together with your HVAC system, contact Fischer Heating for assistance.